tetrix1993/yandere-pool-downloader/README.md

 # Yandere Pool Downloader

 ## Introduction
-Yandere Pool Downloader is a simple command line program to download images from the [Yande.re website](https://yande.re) by pool numbe.
+Yandere Pool Downloader is a simple command line program to download images from the [Yande.re website](https://yande.re) by pool number.
 The program is written in Python 3.

 ## Setting Up
 1. Download and install the latest version of [Python](https://www.python.org/downloads/)